the78mole/km271-wifi/DOC/Getting_Started.md

 First, check if everything is present as ordered (from left to right):

-- **J5** is the connector for the exhaust temperature sensor (the counterpart was included in the package; wire colors may vary: black or green)
+- **J5** is the connector for the exhaust temperature sensor (the counterpart was included in the package; colors may vary: black or green)
 - **J6** is the connector for sensor lines
 - **J4** is the debug interface for programming via a serial connection